 Won Buddhism is actively engaged in supporting human rights, gender equality, religious freedom, cultural exchange, and environmental protection Won Buddhism has been accredited by the Department of Public Information of the United Nations as a Non-Governmental Organization (NGO) since 1992.
-A Won Buddhism representative has served as the President of Religious NGOs at the UN, ADD DATES.
+A Won Buddhism representative has served as the President of Religious NGOs at the UN.
 Additionally, WB representatives served as the founding Co-Chair of Values Caucus at the UN, and organizer of the Universal Ethics Millennium Conference at the UN.
 The egalitarian principles of Won Buddhism and its commitment to global peace dovetail with the principles of the United Nations.
 Won Buddhism provides a vision for One World Community based on the truth of interconnectedness and interdependency of all.

 The Won Buddhism Founder, Sotaesan predicted that a universal and even cosmic interdependence would bring together people of all continents, all races and all religions to face a common future.
 He presented fundamental principles for peaceful coexistence of the world community, promoting peace and justice, love and compassion among the members of the earth community.